 In October 2016, the Ministry of Advanced Education and Skills Development announced plans to create a new university-led post-secondary site in Milton focused on science, technology, engineering, arts and mathematics (STEAM).
 Wilfrid Laurier University, in partnership with Conestoga College, submitted a proposal to the Province in March 2017.

-In June 2017, Council directed staff to re-initiate the Secondary Plan for the MEV lands to ensure that Milton has a comprehensive land-use planning framework in place to provide context for the future post-secondary education campus.
+In June 2017, Council directed staff to re-initiate the Secondary Plan for the MEV lands.
 In addition, Council approved a contract extension for Macaulay Shiomi Howson Ltd. to update the MEV Secondary Plan and a contract extension for Wood PLC to update the environmental and servicing components.